s0/cdst/README.md

 *Note: this is the reverse of how we usually treat input and output, with respect to a client or server, not the "wires" (the stream).*

+## Example

+There is an example program using the `CDSTester` class in the examples package (the code above is taken from there).

+It is a basic telnet server, so when launched you can telnet to it, and interact with it to see how it catches undesireable behaviour.

+## Features

+* Designed for 2-Thread designs (for true duplex connections)
+* *Use-Case and Test-Suite agnostic:* Can use JUnit or not, and use for anything, like TCP, Bluetooth, and any layer of abstraction for communication.
+* Specify the test specification easily, synchronously.
+* Can use custom types for each direction of the stream.

+## License

+ISC License (ISC)

+Copyright (c) 2014, Sam Lanning <sam@samlanning.com>

+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.